Instead of starting this article by explaining to you what Sri Lankan food is, let me tell you what Sri Lankan food is definitely not.

 sri lankan food must try

-50 Must Try Sri Lankan Dishes
+50 Must-Try Sri Lankan Foods

 For my own nerdy reasons and for your convenience, I have separated all the dishes into categories: breakfast, lunch (rice and curry), condiments, lunch (non-rice-and-curry options), dinner, sweets, and drinks.
 Now let’s get to it!